laila12399/lailascoaching/content/how-to-react-to-bullies-at-school.md

 author: "Laila"
 ---

+**School bullying is unique in how common a phenomena it is, while simultaneously being astonishingly misunderstood.**

-**Popular advice on school bullying is inapropriate for real situatuons and is sometimes even counterproductive.**
+Popular advice on school bullying is inappropriate for real situations and is sometimes even counterproductive.**

 ## :eye: How Much does School bullying Happen?